AxelEricsson/MachineLearning/README.md

 # Results and prediction of validation set:
 The four models where assessed by comparing accuracy in-sample versus out-sample.
 The Random Forest performed very well in training set with 100% accuracy.
-This is an indication of Over-fitting, which later was proven by the running the model on the test set.
+This is an indication of over-fitting, which later was proven by the running the model on the test set.
 The SVM-polynomial was superior in regards of out of sample accuracy 99.23%;
 and an evenly distributed error rate across the different cases(shown in ConfusionMatrix).
 See figure for comparison of accuracy across models.